-Disclaimer: TEXT Acknowledgements.
-We want to thank all colleagues involved in working groups, discussions and proposals on coupling ICON to other models or model components and elaborating requirements of an open community programming interface to the model system.
-Especially Heidrun Matthes, Mariano Mertens and all contributers to the "GI3" (Generalised Interface in ICON) proposal.
-We thank Ali Hoshyaripour, Sven Werchner, Ralf Müller and Florian Ziemen for their input and advice during the formulation and development of ComIn and Daniel Reinert for his involvement in the initial planning and first development.
+Acknowledgements.
+We want to thank all colleagues involved in working groups, discussions, and proposals on coupling ICON to other models or model components and elaborating requirements of an open community programming interface to the model system.
+Especially Heidrun Matthes, Mariano Mertens, and all contributors to the "GI3" (Generalised Interface in ICON) proposal.
+We thank Ali Hoshyaripour, Sven Werchner, Ralf Müller, and Florian Ziemen for their input and advice during the formulation and development of ComIn and Daniel Reinert for his involvement in the initial planning and first development.
 We thank Axel Lauer for the very constructive feedback on a draft version of the article.
+We also would like to thank the two anonymous reviewers.

 The model simulations have been performed at the German Climate Computing Centre (DKRZ) through support from the Bundesministerium für Bildung und Forschung (BMBF).
 DKRZ and its scientific steering committee are gratefully acknowledged for providing the HPC and data archiving resources (including /pool/) for the project ESCiMo (Earth System Chemistry integrated Modelling).
 One project on which this article is based was funded by the German Federal Ministry of Education and Research under the funding code 01LK2203.
 The responsibility for the content of this publication lies with the authors.
-The authors acknowledge the support by the National Earth System Modelling Project (natESM), which is funded through the Federal Ministry of Education and Research (BMBF) under grant agreement No. 01LK2107A, and by the DLR project GHGmon.
+The authors acknowledge the support from the National Earth System Modelling Project (natESM), which is funded through the Federal Ministry of Education and Research (BMBF) under grant agreement no. 01LK2107A, and from the DLR project GHGmon.